davideme/PromiseKit/README.markdown

 MUSTDO
 ======

+* Reconsider excluding dispatch_promise for swift at least, as it makes this pattern possible:

+    class Something {
+        lazy var foo = dispatch_promise { return something() }
+    }

 * Test UIViewController.m, SLComposeViewController, MFMailViewController etc.
 * Wait for all pods that depend on PMK to merge and trunk push your dependency correction PRs
 * Fully document all methods in CorePromise